Heavy Metals & Thyroid Function

 This page is part of our summer, 2019 series on thyroid health.

 While toxic heavy metals are damaging to the entire human body, the effects may go unnoticed for some time.
 Toxic heavy metals are harmful endocrine disruptors; this is a fancy way of saying that these metals damage the body’s hormone-producing glands.
 The thyroid gland is a small, butterfly-shaped organ located in the neck that is responsible for secreting hormones that keep many body processes in balance.
-The link between heavy metals and thyroid harm is clearly illustrated by the fact that people who live in areas with high heavy metal exposure, such as near industrial centers or near the sites of volcanic activity (I’m looking at you, Mt.
+We are doctors who specialize in thyroid health.
+Based on our experience and the medical research, the link between heavy metals and hypothyroidism and other harm is clearly illustrated by the fact that people who live in areas with high heavy metal exposure, such as near industrial centers or near the sites of volcanic activity (I’m looking at you, Mt.
 Saint Helens), have increased risk of thyroid cancer (heavy metals & the environment).
+There are patterns where patients with exposure to heavy metals will experience hyperthyroidism that morphs into hypothyroidism as damage progresses.
 Scientists suspect that the link between heavy metals and cancer may be because heavy metals stop enzyme function, damage cell membranes, clog hormone receptors and cause oxidative damage to the entire body.
 Whatever the exact mechanism between thyroid cancer and heavy metal exposure, the link between these substances and harmful effects on the body is clear.

 Even low-levels of cadmium interfere with mitochondrial function (the cell’s energy generator) in the thyroid, change the liver’s processing of thyroid hormones (leading to lower available T3/T4 hormones) and decrease the ability of cells to respond to thyroid hormones.
 Similarly, mercury inhibits the enzyme that converts thyroid hormone from the inactive version (T4) to the active version (T3).
 It also decreases overall levels of circulating thyroid hormones.
 Furthermore, mercury will lead to higher levels of anti-bodies against the thyroid.
 In this way, “autoimmune” thyroid issues can sometimes be due to mercury accumulation, rather than the body randomly trying to attack itself.